python/devguide/testing/buildbots.rst

 If you like IRC, having an IRC client open to the #python-dev-notifs channel on irc.libera.chat is useful.
 Any time a builder changes state (last build passed and this one didn't, or vice versa), a message is posted to the channel.
-Keeping an eye on the channel after pushing a changeset is a simple way to get notified that there is something you should look in to.
+Keeping an eye on the channel after pushing a commits is a simple way to get notified that there is something you should look in to.

 Some buildbots are much faster than others.
 Over time, you will learn which ones produce the quickest results after a build, and which ones take the longest time.

-Also, when several changesets are pushed in a quick succession in the same branch, it often happens that a single build is scheduled for all these changesets.
+Also, when several commits are pushed in a quick succession in the same branch, it often happens that a single build is scheduled for all these commits.

 Stability
 =========